-Your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment, and when they began
+- Your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment, and when they began.

-Key personal information, including family history of a sleep disorder
+- Key personal information, including family history of a sleep disorder.

-All medications, vitamins or supplements you take, including doses
+- All medicines, vitamins or supplements you take, including doses.

-Questions to ask your doctor
+- Questions to ask your doctor.

 For sleep apnea, some questions to ask your doctor include:

-What's the most likely cause of my symptoms?
+- What's the most likely cause of my symptoms?

-What tests do I need?
+- What tests do I need?
 Do these tests require special preparation?

-Is my condition likely temporary or long lasting?
+- Is my condition likely temporary or long lasting?

-What treatments are available?
+- What treatments are available?

-Which treatment do you think would be best for me?
+- Which treatment do you think would be best for me?

-I have other health conditions.
+- I have other health conditions.
 How can I best manage these conditions together?

-Should I see a specialist?
+- Should I see a specialist?

-Are there brochures or other printed material that I can have?
+- Are there brochures or other printed material that I can have?
 What websites do you recommend?

 What to expect from your doctor

-Your doctor is likely to ask you questions, including:
+Your health care provider is likely to ask you questions, including:

-Have your symptoms been continuous, or do they come and go?
+- Have your symptoms been continuous, or do they come and go?

-How severe are your symptoms?
+- How severe are your symptoms?

-How does your partner describe your symptoms?
+- How does your partner describe your symptoms?

-Do you know if you stop breathing during sleep?
+- Do you know if you stop breathing during sleep?
 If so, how many times a night?

-Is there anything that has helped your symptoms?
+- Is there anything that has helped your symptoms?

 - Does anything make your symptoms worse, such as sleep position or alcohol consumption?